 My chickens are production reds?

 Different breeds lay different colors.
 Yes, they are safe to eat and much better tasting than store bought.
 My son's friends always loved having bright yellow scrambled eggs at our house when they stayed over.
-"Farm" eggs have a much brighter yellow yolk than "store" bought eggs.

 The correct spelling is Araucana.
 They are not actually a chicken, so to speak, but a pheasant from South America.
 They will breed with chickens, and they do lay, blue, green, and sometimes yellow eggs.
 True araucana roosters are tail less they have rounded rumps with long feathers that flow down over them.
 I once raised chickens for show and breeding and I had a flock of aracaunas for my children.